 4.Enter the inhibitor concentration in molar as the column titles of the data table.
 If the concentration is 1nM enter '1e-9' or '0.00000001' into the column titles.
 Don't enter '-9'.
 Don't forget to enter '0' as the column title for data set A, since these are the control data with no inhibitor.
 These values entered into the column title are used in the analyis; they are more than just labels, so need to be entered in the correct format.

-5.From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special.
-Then choose Gaddum/Schild EC50 shift.
+5.From the data table, click Analyze, choose nonlinear regression, and choose the panel of equations: Dose-Response -- Special, X is log(concentration).
+Then choose Gaddum/Schild EC50 shift, X is log(concentration).

 6.Consider constraining the parameters HillSlope and SchildSlope to their standard values of 1.0.
 This is especially useful if you don't have many data points, and therefore cannot fit these parameters.